khulnasoft/khulnasoft/doc/dev/background-information/web/styling.md

 ### Layout

-Layouts should always be _responsive_ to make sure Sourcegraph is usable with different screen resolutions and window sizes, e.g. when resizing the browser window and using Sourcegraph side-by-side with an editor.
+Layouts should always be _responsive_ to make sure Khulnasoft is usable with different screen resolutions and window sizes, e.g. when resizing the browser window and using Khulnasoft side-by-side with an editor.

 [CSS Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) is used for **one-dimensional** layouts (single rows or columns, with optional wrapping).
 In the webapp, you can use utility classes for simple flexbox layouts and responsive layouts.
 This is the most common layout method.